jesusgabriel84/Radio-Resource-Spectrum-Management/scheduling-and-fairness/README.md

 ### Plots

-Plot of the fraction of time allocated per user (\phi):
+Plot of the fraction of time allocated per user:
 ![Fraction](images/fraction.png)

 Plot with the values for mean throughput: